hydroper-jet/lang/spec/1.0/source/src/jxml-components.md

 -->

 A JXML component is a XML file with the extension `.jxml` describing a class that inherits from a `JXML` implementor.

-The class being described in the XML file is referred throughout this section as `descClass`.
+The class described in the XML file is referred throughout this section as *descClass*.

-## Class name
+## className

-The root element must assign the attribute `className` a fully package qualified name whose trailing name identifies the class name of `descClass`, as in:
+The root element must assign the attribute `className` a fully package qualified name whose trailing name identifies the class name of *descClass*, as in:

 ```xml
 <e:Application xmlns:e="org.example" className="org.example.Main">